Bigfoot Bib Report

 4. Click IN (arrived), or OUT (exited forward course), or DROP (bowed out of event).
 Doing so adds the bib information to the Entries Field, below.

-The following items will get updated after clicking IN, OUT, or DROP buttons.
+The following items are updated after clicking IN, OUT, or DROP buttons:

 • Entry Count: A read-only field shows the number of bib records that have been entered.